-In 2011, the Group recognized a net Loss on Exchange of \notin 2.0 million.
-This amount includes a net loss of \notin 1.6 million and \notin 0.1 million derived from differences in foreign exchange rates between date of invoice and date of payment of accounts receivables and trade accounts payables, respectively, as well as a net loss of \notin 0.3 million from bank accounts held in foreign currencies.
+In 2011, the Group recognized a net Loss on Exchange of \in 2.0 million.
+This amount includes a net loss of \in 1.6 million and \in 0.1 million derived from differences in foreign exchange rates between date of invoice and date of payment of accounts receivables and trade accounts payables, respectively, as well as a net loss of \in 0.3 million from bank accounts held in foreign currencies.